coq/coq/CONTRIBUTING.md

 - An error you didn't expect.
 If you're not sure whether it's a bug or intentional, feel free to file a bug anyway.
 We may want to improve the documentation or error message.
-- Missing documentation.
+- Missing or incorrect documentation.
 It's helpful to track where the documentation should be improved, so please file a bug if you can't find or don't understand some bit of documentation.
 - An error message that wasn't as helpful as you'd like.
 Bonus points for suggesting what information would have helped you.
 - Bugs in CoqIDE should also be filed in the [Coq issue